 PoC User Access Policy

-NOTE: In PoC 2.1 the User Access Policy is described in the [XDM_POLICY].
+NOTE: In PCPS 1.0 the User Access Policy is described in the [XDM_POLICY].
 PoC User Access Policies are still available for network elements and XDM Clients, that are compliant with PoC 1.0 Enabler Release by using the AUID specified in the PoC 1.0 as specified in [OMA PoC V1.0 XDM].

 PoC User Access Policy is described in the [XDM_POLICY] "User Access Policy".
-The use of the elements of PoC User Access Policy is described in [OMA-PoC-CP].
+The use of the elements of PoC User Access Policy is described in [OMA-PCPS-CP].

 Structure